aimorenov/fullstack_datascience/01-Kayak/README.md

 ==============================

 **Project:**  The marketing team would like to create a an application that will recommend people where to plan their next holidays.
 The application should use real data from:
-* Weather in the next seven given days.
+* Weather in the next seven given days
 * Hotels in the area

 **Goals:**